• Skip to primary navigation

 Photo of Cranberry Sage Cookies stacked on a baking sheet

-Making Cranberry Buttercream
+How to Make Cranberry Buttercream

-The cranberry buttercream is so simple and SO delicious!
-Because the berries may have more/less juice each time you make it, the buttercream isn't guaranteed to be the perfect consistency as written in the recipe.
+Tip: Because the berries may have more/less juice each time you make it, the buttercream isn't guaranteed to be the perfect consistency as written in the recipe.
 If it's too thin, add a bit of powdered sugar to thicken it.
 If too stiff, add a few teaspoons of orange juice to thin it out.

 Cranberry Sage Cookies stacked on a serving board with cranberries in the background

-Making Candied Sage
+How to Make Candied Sage

 I just love how special these candied sage leaves look served up with these cookies!
 Keep in mind that the leaves will take 8-12 hours to dry.
 It seems like forever, but the drying process is entirely hands-off, so you can just make them the day before.
 I left mine out on the counter with a bowl overturned on top of them to protect them from dust, but still provide some airflow.
 They're totally optional, of course, but they're sooo pretty!